Avoiding Foodborne Illness

 Cookouts: It's not summer without this seasonal staple.
 But before you fire up the grill with vegetables and meat, follow our guide on cooking up the safest meal possible.
 Read more.

 Meat and poultry foods are a significant part of the American diet.
 Consumers should know which of their favorite foods carry the greatest risks of contamination.
-Chicken and ground beef pose the highest risks while processed foods like chicken nuggets, ham, and sausage, post lower risks.
+Chicken and ground beef pose the highest risks while processed foods like chicken nuggets, ham, and sausage, pose lower risks.
 Read more.

 Riskiest FDA-Regulated Foods